Rankings Data Overview

-Board of Trustees Chair Patrick J. O’Connor, President Englert and Provost Epps provided a fourth update reiterating the university’s apology for data misreporting, outlining the wide array of measures to fix the problem, and announcing that Temple has retained an outside auditing firm to review rankings submissions and to ensure the effectiveness of these new measures.
+Board of Trustees Chair Patrick J. O’Connor, Chancellor Englert and Provost Epps provided a fourth update reiterating the university’s apology for data misreporting, outlining the wide array of measures to fix the problem, and announcing that Temple has retained an outside auditing firm to review rankings submissions and to ensure the effectiveness of these new measures.
 The university is also conducting a search for a compliance officer to enhance its ethics and compliance program, as well as internal reporting structures.

-President Richard M. Englert announced that an agreement has been reached to resolve the claims of Fox School of Business students.
+Chancellor Richard M. Englert announced that an agreement has been reached to resolve the claims of Fox School of Business students.
 The agreement has been submitted to the court for its review and approval.
 The press release linked below offers details on the settlement.

 March 6, 2019: Leadership reaffirms apology for misreporting of data, updates on efforts to ensure accurate reporting

-President Richard M. Englert, Executive Vice President and Provost JoAnne A. Epps, and Interim Fox School Dean Ronald C. Anderson sent a letter to the Fox School community reaffirming the apology for the misreporting of data to U.S. News and World Report.
+Chancellor Richard M. Englert, Executive Vice President and Provost JoAnne A. Epps, and Interim Fox School Dean Ronald C. Anderson sent a letter to the Fox School community reaffirming the apology for the misreporting of data to U.S. News and World Report.
 The letter also included several steps that have been taken to ensure rigor in data reporting.